Muddz/UndoRedoList/readme.md

 <img src="https://github.com/Muddz/Undo-Redo-Algorithm/blob/master/src/main/resources/Graphic%20elements%206.png" width="70%">

 ## Performance
-´UndoRedoList´ is a linear data structure and has slighty better performance than Java's LinkedList.
+`UndoRedoList` is a linear data structure and has slighty better performance than Java's LinkedList.
-The following is the *time-complexity* for the most important methods in ´UndoRedoList´
+The following is the *time-complexity* for the most important methods in `UndoRedoList`

 - `add()` is always *O(1)* when the pointer is at the end of the list
 - Inserting between existing elements gives a time-complexity of *O(n)*